pubnub/pubnub-mcp-server/resources/sdk_docs/php_publish-and-subscribe.md

 `
 ```

-Parameters
+Parameters:
-- channels (string|array): Channels to subscribe.
-Either channel or channelGroup is required.
+- channels (String|Array): Channels to subscribe.
+Either channels or channelGroups is required.
-- channelGroups (string|array): Channel groups to subscribe.
-Either channel or channelGroup is required.
+- channelGroups (String|Array): Channel groups to subscribe.
+Either channels or channelGroups is required.
-- withTimetoken (integer): Start from a specific timetoken.
+- withTimetoken (Integer): Start from a specific timetoken.
-- withPresence (boolean): Also subscribe to related presence information.
+- withPresence (Boolean): Also subscribe to presence events.
+See Presence Events.

 ### Sample code